myapps-directory/myapps-client/README.md

 # What to expect

  * Use the MyApps.Directory Client application at your own risk!

- Currently it is in preview version and one might experience crashes and different scenarios not running as expected.
+ Currently it is in early preview version and one might experience crashes and different scenarios not running as expected.
 Please bare with it and if possible, report bugs.
  * For now, the server side runs on a development cluster of RaspberryPis with no guaranteed outbound bandwidth - expect low download speeds and high latencies.
  * The communication with the server is SSL encrypted.
+ * Currently only a limited number of one hour time long Demo accounts are available.

 # Install steps

 Download the latest release asset from [GitHub MyApps.Directory-Client releases page](https://github.com/myapps-directory/myapps-client/releases).

 The client application depends on [WinFsp](https://winfsp.dev/) to be installed.
-If you already have it installed download and install the msi package; otherwise choose for the bundle.
+If you already have it installed download and install the msi package; otherwise choose the bundle.
 Follow the steps from either one.

 # Configuration